ranjaykrishna/easyturk/README.md

 #### Why should you use EasyTurk?

 EasyTurk is meant for Amazon Mechanical Turk requestors who want to programmatically create, launch and retrieve Amazon Mechanical Turk microtasks.
-EasyTurk allows you to build custom html/javascript tasks and control your tasks using a easy python wrapper.
+EasyTurk allows you to build custom html/javascript tasks and control your tasks using an easy python wrapper.

 #### Dependencies